 Development Area South of 45th Street:

-Full Access Entry Driveway on the south side of 45th Street approximately 500 feet west of the Calumet Avenue center line.
+Full Access Entry Driveway on the south side of 45th Street approximately 500 feet east of the Calumet Avenue center line.
 The Full Access Entry Driveway will be controlled by a traffic control signal designed in coordination with the Town of Munster’s 45th Street public infrastructure project.

 Right in – Right out entry drive on the east side of Calumet Avenue approximately 400-feet south of the 45th Street center line.